IsaacRF/EpicBitmapRenderer/README.md

 }
 ```

-<h3>2.- Initializing the library</h3>
+### 2.- Initializing the library
-<p>Once EpicBitmapRenderer is succesfully imported into your project, you will have access to the EpicBitmapRenderer class and its static methods to decode and render Bitmaps in your app.</p>
+Once EpicBitmapRenderer is succesfully imported into your project, you will have access to the EpicBitmapRenderer class and its static methods to decode and render Bitmaps in your app.

-<p>EpicBitmapLibrary uses a dual memory and disk cache to improve image decoding and rendering processes.
+EpicBitmapLibrary uses a dual memory and disk cache to improve image decoding and rendering processes.
 Memory cache is automatically initialized when the library is loaded.
-However, disk cache requires a context to know what your app's own cache folder is and create it, so it needs to be manually initialized. <b>(I'm still looking for ways to avoid this step and automatize the process, see "Known issues / todo features list" in the "Contributing" section for more info).</b></p>
+However, disk cache requires a context to know what your app's own cache folder is and create it, so it needs to be manually initialized. **(I'm still looking for ways to avoid this step and automatize the process, see "Known issues / todo features list" in the "Contributing" section for more info).**

-<p>So the first step is initializing disk cache, calling this method in your code (You may only call this method ONCE in the entire app life cycle).
-If disk cache is not initialized, <b>the library will continue to function properly and will keep storing decoded images in memory cache.</b></p>
+So the first step is initializing disk cache, calling this method in your code (You may only call this method ONCE in the entire app life cycle).
+If disk cache is not initialized, **the library will continue to function properly and will keep storing decoded images in memory cache.**

 ```java
 /* Pass context as parameter.
 You can use "this" inside